CoNarrative/glujs-guide-built/view-the-basics.md

 }
 ```

 Will work even if you don't provide the key, assuming `assetSelections` is an array property on the view model.
-Keep in mind that this is probably not the best way to organize things because it forces your locale keys to be somewhat "viewmodel-aware" but is provided as an option for corner-cases.
+Keep in mind that this is probably not the best way to organize things because it forces your locale keys to be somewhat "view model-aware" but is provided as an option for corner-cases.

 ####Custom localizer